As an Amazon Associate I earn from qualifying purchases.

 However, don’t use it simply because you think there are no other options.
 There are lots of Craiglist alternatives that you can try out instead.

 So, at the end of the day, no, Craigslist is not dead.
-But whether your not it’s dying only time will tell.
+But whether it’s dying or not only time will tell.